 i.)
-Resources are scattered in the community and not easily accessible employment and housing) can reduce anxiety and tension.
-This would also allow for less duplication, more efficient referrals and less confusion.
+Resources are scattered in the community and not easily accessible

 - The location of some services is unreachable in downtown/industrial areas and there tends to be a higher prevalence of services in certain areas of Edmonton. - Leaving can be an overwhelming process, so a central hub with information on various resources and services (e.g. legal processes, immigration issues,